Skip to content

 • Do you offer weekend or evening appointments?

 Yes, we can see home euthanasias after hours, depending on our doctor’s availability.
 You can browse the schedule here.
-Appointments after 5 pm Mon – Sat or anytime on Sunday are an additional $130.
+Appointments after 5 pm Mon – Fri or anytime on Saturday and Sunday are an additional $130.
 Please ask for an estimate or use our online estimator for more information.

 • How much lead time do you need to schedule a home euthanasia?